muratkeremozcan/books/aws/Burning-Monk/Lambda-Best-Practices/README.md

 ### When to use Lambda Destinations

-Lambda Destinations allows to configure a destination / target, so that when an event succeeds the target receives a notification.
+Lambda Destinations allows to configure a destination / target, so that when an event succeeds or fails, the target receives a notification.

 Click [here](https://www.trek10.com/blog/lambda-destinations-what-we-learned-the-hard-way) for the Trek10 blog post on Lambda Destinations and some of its caveats.